Environmental Design Capstone

 Analyze existing land uses and activity patterns within and around the study area, with particular attention to how spaces are currently used throughout the day. - Stakeholder Interview Preparation

 Develop a set of interview questions for community stakeholders.
-This group is responsible for reviewing findings from other groups and synthesizing key themes to inform the interview framework.
+Your job is responsible for reviewing findings from other groups and synthesizing key themes to inform the interview framework.

 Submission Deadline

-The Stakeholder Interview Preparation group could submit their work by 11:59 PM on February 9, as this task requires reviewing and synthesizing findings from all other groups.
+The Stakeholder Interview Preparation group could submit their work by 11:59 PM on February 9, as this task requires reviewing and synthesizing findings from all other students’ work.